Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 ### start the VM

-Now you have a runing VM with [CentOS 7 liveCD GNOME](https://buildlogs.centos.org/centos/7/isos/x86_64)
+Now you have a running VM with [CentOS 7 liveCD GNOME](https://buildlogs.centos.org/centos/7/isos/x86_64)

 <img src="images/1/start_vm.png" Height="450">

 ---
 ## Prepare the SSH key
-Using below command to genertate the ssh key, you can change the email address after the "-C" argment to the maintainer's email address.
+Using below command to generate the ssh key, you can change the email address after the "-C" argument to the maintainer's email address.

 ```bash
 ssh-keygen -t rsa -b 2048 -C "jude.x.zhu@newegg.com"